 No. The Empty Trash action targets only files you’ve explicitly moved to Trash.
 System-protected files stay untouched no matter how you boot your Mac or which method you use to empty the Trash.

 Terminal probably doesn’t have Full Disk Access.
 Go to System Settings > Privacy & Security > Full Disk Access and add Terminal to the list.
-If that doesn’t fix it, the files may be protected by SIP, and Apple strongly discourages disabling SIP for security reasons.
+If that doesn’t fix it, the files are likely protected by SIP, and Apple strongly discourages disabling SIP for security reasons.

 Close all apps using the file before deleting it, and unlock files through Get Info before moving them to Trash.
-Keep macOS updated, since Apple patches filesystem bugs in each release.
+Keep macOS updated so Apple’s filesystem patches reach you.
 Running Disk Utility’s First Aid on your startup disk once a month catches small errors before they grow into bigger problems.
-These habits, combined with regular Time Machine backups, keep Trash deletion smooth and give you a safety net if you accidentally delete something you need later.
+Combined with regular Time Machine backups, these habits keep Trash deletion smooth and give you a safety net when you accidentally delete something you need later.

 It still bypasses certain confirmation dialogs, but Terminal commands are more reliable on recent macOS versions.
 The Option method works best for files blocked by “in use” warnings rather than SIP or permission issues.